 The Student Perceptions of Teaching (SPOT) is a requirement for all organized classes at UNT.
 This short survey will be made available to you at the end of the semester, providing you a chance to comment on how this class is taught.
 I am very interested in the feedback I get from students, as I work to continually improve my teaching.
 I consider the SPOT to be an important part of your participation in this class.
-To increase the participation rate of the SPOT, every student who completes a SPOT will receive one actual extra point toward his/her final overall grade.
+To increase the participation rate of the SPOT, every student who completes a SPOT and forwards the confirmation email of the completion of the SPOT evaluation to fpan@unt.edu will receive one actual extra point toward his/her final overall grade.